sudoq/kvarg/README.md

 A simple key-value service

 ##API
-Send GET requests to the following end points to get and set values
+Send GET requests to the following endpoints to get and set values

 |API endpoint|Description|
 |------------|-----------|